Algaculture: Lab manipulation

-Australian scientists at Flinders University in Adelaide have been experimenting with using marine microalgae to produce proteins for human consumption, creating products like "caviar", vegan burgers, fake meat, jams and other food spreads.
+Australian scientists at Flinders University in Adelaide have been experimenting with using marine microalgae to produce proteins for human consumption, creating products like "caviar", vegan burgers, meat substitute, jams and other food spreads.
 By manipulating microalgae in a laboratory, the protein and other nutrient contents could be increased, and flavours changed to make them more palatable.
 These foods leave a much lighter carbon footprint than other forms of protein, as the microalgae absorb rather than produce carbon dioxide, which contributes to the greenhouse gases.

+Agar

+Both microalgae and macroalgae are used to make agar.

-Fertilizer and agar
+Fertilizer

 For centuries seaweed has been used as fertilizer.
 It is also an excellent source of potassium for manufacture of potash and potassium nitrate.
-Also some of microalgae can be used like this.
+Some types of microalgae can be used this way as well.

-Both microalgae and macroalgae are used to make agar.

 Pollution control

 With concern over global warming, new methods for the thorough and efficient capture of CO2 are being sought out.
 The carbon dioxide that a carbon-fuel burning plant produces can feed into open or closed algae systems, fixing the CO2 and accelerating algae growth.
 Untreated sewage can supply additional nutrients, thus turning two pollutants into valuable commodities.

 Waste high-purity CO_{2} as well as sequestered carbon from the atmosphere can be used, with potential significant benefits for climate change mitigation.

 Algae cultivation is under study for uranium/plutonium sequestration and purifying fertilizer runoff.